manoplas/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP28.md

 ### Professional background

-The focus of my career has always been on fast growing European tech startups going through series seed to A, where the challenge has been creating the Human Resources department from scratch.
+The focus of my career has always been on fast-growing European tech startups going through series seed to A, where the challenge has been creating the Human Resources department from scratch.

 At these international and multicultural startups, the core business has always been a high-tech product with a short time to market.

-This fast-growing environments frequently involved increasing the staff from 0 to 120 people in less than a year and managing a group of 2-3 recruiters plus externals.
+These fast-growing environments frequently involved increasing the staff from 0 to 120 people in less than a year and managing a group of 2-3 recruiters plus externals.

 I am accustumed to interviewing such type as Tech Engineers, Product Managers, Data Analysts, CTOs, Finance and Legal Advisors, among others.